-Second, you can use a shipping policy template to inform your customers of your procedures, and offer service options like overnight shipping and flat rate shipping.
+Second, you can use a shipping policy template to inform your customers of your procedures, and offer service options like overnight shipping, flat rate shipping, and expedited shipping.
 Once this is all set in place, you can sit back as your carrier delivers everything perfectly, right?
 Well, things are a little more complicated than that.

 Continue reading to learn the most common shipping problems and a few steps you can take to mitigate them.

 USPS Shipping Issues and Problems

 The United States Postal Service (USPS) is the largest shipping and handling carrier in the US, but that doesn’t mean it’s flawless.
 With more than 120 billion packages delivered each year, there are bound to be some mishaps.

 Here are three of the most common: